sattlerc/HoTT-Agda/old/tutorial/README.md

 - inductive types and inductive families.
 The default pattern matching algorithm allows more than dependent eliminators, for example you can prove axiom K easily by pattern matching.
-But using the `--without-K` flag, you can restrict dependent pattern matching to something that should not allow you to prove K. I’m trying to use pattern matching in a minimal way, every pattern matching should be directly translatable into a single dependent eliminator use.
+But using the `` flag, you can restrict dependent pattern matching to something that should not allow you to prove K. I’m trying to use pattern matching in a minimal way, every pattern matching should be directly translatable into a single dependent eliminator use.